-Commission staff is currently working on this page.
-You can find the status of Commission rulemaking below.
+The status of Commission rulemaking may be found below.
 You may examine Commission rulemaking publications in the Washington State Register (WSR) on the Legislature’s Website.

 - Chapter 108-30 and 108-40 WAC: On July 28, 2022 at 10:00 a.m., online using Zoom at: https://zoom.us/j/3607255511 Dial (646) 558-8656 Meeting ID 360 725 5511

 - A CR-102 (proposal for permanent rulemaking) for WAC 108-30 and 108-40 that will be published as WSR 22-11 regarding general administrative and procedural rule changes on the performance frameworks and charter school contract renewal.

 If you’d like an Office of the Code Reviser certified copy (PDF) of the documents above, please contact us.